Cocker Spaniel: English Cocker Spaniel

+In the United Kingdom, two distinct strains of the English Cocker Spaniel have developed: the show (or conformation) strain and the working (or field) strain.
+While both strains share the same breed ancestry, selective breeding for different purposes has resulted in notable physical and behavioral differences.

+Show strain Cockers are bred to meet the breed standard established by kennel clubs, focusing on appearance and structure ideal for dog shows.
+These dogs typically have more domed skulls, longer and more luxuriant ears, and a thicker, silkier coat with prominent feathering on the legs, chest, and tail.

+In contrast, working strain Cockers are bred primarily for field performance and hunting ability, particularly for flushing and retrieving game birds.
+As a result, they are often slightly taller and leaner, with flatter skulls, shorter ears, and shorter, finer coats that require less maintenance.
+Their feathering is minimal, reducing the risk of debris getting caught during field work.
+Additionally, working Cockers tend to have higher stamina, quicker reflexes, and a more intense drive to work, which makes them highly suitable for active environments or gundog roles.
+Their high energy levels and focus can make them more demanding as household pets without proper training and mental stimulation.

+Despite these differences, both strains remain part of the same breed and share many of the friendly and affectionate traits characteristic of English Cocker Spaniels.

 American Cocker Spaniel

 American Cocker Spaniels were recognized by the AKC in 1878.
 Generally smaller than the English, separate classes were created for the two types in America in 1935 and the Cocker Spaniel Club of America discouraged breeding between the two types in 1938.
 The American Cocker Spaniel was recognized as a separate breed by the KC in the UK in 1970.
 The American Cocker Spaniel is referred to as the Cocker Spaniel within the United States.

 The American Cocker Spaniel was bred smaller, as American woodcocks are smaller than their European relatives, and the breed's appearance changed slightly during the first part of the 20th century, as the preference by American breeders was for a more stylish appearance.
 The standard size according to the AKC is between 14.5 and 15.5 in at the withers for males and 13.5–14.5 in for females.
 The weight of the breed is typically between 24 and 30 lb.

 At the Westminster Kennel Club Dog Show, the most prestigious dog show in the United States, the American Cocker Spaniel has won Best in Show on four occasions since its first award in 1907.
-The most successful breed is the Wire Fox Terrier with 13 wins.
 The American Cocker Spaniel is judged in three separate breed classes under AKC rules; "black", "parti-color", and "any solid color other than black..."
 (ASCOB).